benanstrom/Faceoff_MSAI605/README.md

 ### Design Notes

 - **Embedding model:** FaceNet InceptionResnetV1 pretrained on VGGFace2, 512-dim output
-- **Threshold:** 0.6 — selected on val split using balanced-accuracy rule
+- **Threshold:** 0.6 — selected on validation split using balanced accuracy maximization (same procedure as Milestone 2)
-- **Confidence:** Linear scaling around threshold.
-At threshold = 0.5, score 1.0 = 1.0, score -1.0 = 0.0.
-Above 0.5 = SAME, below 0.5 = DIFFERENT.
+- **Confidence:** Computed as a linear transformation of the similarity score relative to the threshold:

+confidence = (score - threshold + 1) / 2

+Range: [0, 1]

+Interpretation:
+- Values close to 1 → high confidence in SAME prediction
+- Values close to 0 → high confidence in DIFFERENT prediction

 ### Docker